dimitri-nicolo/calico/master/usage/configuration/alertmanager.md

 title: Configuring Alertmanager
 ---

+Alertmanager is used by Networking Essentials to route alerts from Prometheus to the administrators.
+It handles routing, deduplicating, grouping, silencing and inhibition of alerts.

-Full information about Alertmanager is available with [upstream documentation](https://prometheus.io/docs/alerting/configuration).
+More detailed information about Alertmanager is available in the [upstream documentation](https://prometheus.io/docs/alerting/configuration).

 #### Updating the AlertManager config